AAII Sentiment Survey: Optimism Falls to Lowest Level in a Year

 Posted on April 17, 2014 | AAII Survey

 Optimism among individual investors is now at levels not seen in 12 months, according to the latest AAII Sentiment Survey.
 Neutral sentiment, meanwhile, is above average for the 15th consecutive week.

-Bearish sentiment, expectations that stock prices will fall over the next six months, declined 0.7 percentage points to 27.5%.
-Pessimism is below its historical average of 30.5% for the eighth consecutive week and the 11th out of the past 13 weeks.
+Bullish sentiment, expectations that stock prices will rise over the next six months, fell 1.3 percentage points to 27.2%.
+Optimism was last lower on April 18, 2013.
+Bullish sentiment is also now below its historical average of 39.0% for the fifth consecutive week.

 - Bullish: 39.0%